nalin1o1/LLVM-CustomPass/README.md

 ![alt text](image-4.png)

 The .cpp file in this case simply prints the names of all the functions in the input IR to stderr.
+The .ll file in this case is naling.ll

 Run the Pass on an input .ll file using :opt -disable-output yourinputfile.ll -passes=helloworld to generate the required pass output.